 It is very beneficial for any imbalance of the muscles; it is helpful in reducing inflammation as well as strengthens muscle tone.
-Ashwagandha is a significant decoction (rasayana) for mamsa dhatu and it is an ananabolic muscle builder.
-It is an important remedy for all muscle tissue it is used as uterine tonic, lung tonic, as a heart tonic, as well as for growing muscle weight, for tone in convalescents and slow growing children as well as elderly.
+Ashwagandha is a significant decoction (Rasayana) for mamsa dhatu and it is an ananabolic muscle builder.
+It is an important remedy for all muscle tissue it is used as a uterine tonic, lung tonic, as a heart tonic, as well as for growing muscle weight, for the tone in convalescents and slow-growing children as well as elderly.

 The roots Ashwagandha is commonly used in Ayurveda, to boost physical and mental health, to provide defense against disease and antagonistic environmental factors, and pull in the aging process.
 Besides this, it has also known for its aphrodisiac properties that can be helpful to treat male sexual dysfunction and infertility.

-Much research was done, and some do claim that it can increases semen volume, the sperm motility and the sperm Count.
+Much research was done, and some do claim that it can increase semen volume, the sperm motility, and the sperm Count.
 A randomized placebo-controlled trial study was conducted to calculate the spermatogenic activity of Ashwagandha root extract in 46 oligospermia patients.

 It was found that after 90 days of trial, there was about 167% increase in sperm count and 53% increase in semen volume beside this, they also found 57% increase in sperm motility and overall improvement in regulation of serum hormone levels.

-We generally use a painkiller and anti-inflammatory in condition such like swollen or painful arthritic conditions.
-Consuming Ashwagandha can boost our weak immune system and it can help us to protect from becoming addict to medications due to way of living.
+We generally use a painkiller and anti-inflammatory in a condition such as swollen or painful arthritic conditions.
+Consuming Ashwagandha can boost our weak immune system and it can help us to protect from becoming addict to medications due to the way of living.

-Beside this it also improves white blood cell counts so ti can be beneficial as both immunosuppressive and immuno tonic abilities so it can be a ‘true’ adaptogen.
-It is helpful in Auto-immune conditions, osteo arthritis, neutropenia, rheumatoid, cancer and chronic connective tissue disorders.
+Beside this, it also improves white blood cell counts so ti can be beneficial as both immunosuppressive and immune tonic abilities so it can be a ‘true’ adaptogen.
+It is helpful in Auto-immune conditions, osteoarthritis, neutropenia, rheumatoid, cancer and chronic connective tissue disorders.

 Its tropism activity improves the nervous system and enhances multiple sclerosis.
 So it relaxes annoyed nerves and toxifies the central nervous system to reinforce tolerance to stress.